avantifellows/plio-backend/docs/DEPLOYMENT.md

        13. For auto-scaling, go with `Do not adjust the service's desired count`  for staging.
        14. Review and create the service.

-11. Create and connect a `redis` cluster on AWS Elasticache to your backend app.
+11. Create a `redis` cluster on AWS Elasticache.

       1. Go to the [ElastiCache dashboard](https://console.aws.amazon.com/elasticache/home).
 On the top right corner, select the region where you want to launch the Redis Cluster and click on `Create` button.
       2. Select `Redis` as your Cluster engine.